dschaaf89/AnimalShelterApi/Readme.md

 {
   "animalId": 1,
   "animalType": "Cat",
-  "breed": "Mancoon",
+  "breed": "Main Coon",
   "animalName": "Roger",
   "age": 3,
   "sex": "Male",
-  "details": "Roger is a Large Orange Mancoon cat that is fixed and shots are current. would be great with a family that has kids."
+  "details": "Roger is a Large Orange Main Coon cat that is fixed and shots are current. would be great with a family that has kids."
 }

 ```